 If you’re planning your estate, you might be fortunate enough to include charity as part of the legacy you’ll leave behind.
-Donating to charity not only benefits the greater community but can also provide you with tax benefits throughout your lifetime.
+Donating to charity benefits the greater community and can provide you with tax benefits throughout your lifetime.

 Whether you’re looking to make a one-time donation, leave multiple donations in your estate, or establish a charitable foundation, you’ll need the help of a charitable planning attorney to assist in your philanthropic ventures.

 If you live in Cleveland, Slater & Zurz has seasoned charitable planning attorneys that can assist you in planning for the legacy you want to leave behind.

 It’s no secret that charitable planning can be complex to navigate.
 Trusts, wills, and large donations require expert planning.
 If you’re considering turning your assets into charitable donations, consult with an experienced Cleveland charitable planning lawyer.

 Call Slater & Zurz at (440) 557-2861.
 Our attorneys represent clients in charitable planning and estate planning matters.

 Before making a large donation, you must become familiar with the process of charitable planning.
 Every philanthropist has a different story, but there are generally two ways to approach charitable donations:

 - One or a few donations are given as a lump sum

 - Multiple donations are made over a designated period of time